Stamp1t/typespeed-test-for-coders/README.md

 # Typing Speed Test for Java Programmers

-## This is a Typing Speed Test which counts the amount of typical Java Statements you wrote withing 60 seconds
+## This is a Typing Speed Test which counts the amount of typical Java Statements you wrote within 60 seconds

 ### Description